ulissigroup/F22-06-325/f22-06-325/projects/wildfires/wildfire_dataset.md

 ## Suggested challenges

 * Given a filter and a set of observed blobs, predict whether that filter was exposed at ground level or at elevation (with a drone)
-* Given the filter of a filter at elevation (drone), predict the blobs and their concentrations
+* Given the filter of a filter at elevation (drone, easy to collect data), predict the blobs and their concentrations for the ground level measurements (harder to collect data)
 * [much harder] Given the filter and a set of observed blobs, predict the types of plants present in the plot of land

 ````{note}